• Skip to main content

 When you return, you will have hot and delicious chili all ready!

-• Combine all the ingredients in the crock pot aside from the tomato paste. (steps 1 and 2)
+• Combine all the ingredients in the crockpot aside from the tomato paste.

-• Close up the crock pot and heat on high 4-6 hours or low, 6-8 hours.
+• Close the crock pot and heat on high 4-6 hours or low, 6-8 hours.
 When the sweet potatoes are softened, the chili is all ready.
-Add the tomato paste in and stir well to combine. (step 4 and below)
+Add the tomato paste in and stir well to combine.
+You can add more tomato paste to thicken if desired.

 • The best way to tell if this sweet potato chili is ready is by the sweet potatoes.
 When the sweet potatoes are soft, you are basically good to go.
 I like to make sure as many of the sweet potatoes as possible are on the bottom of the pot so that they are more likely to evenly soften.